sait-wbdv/winter-2022/content/cpnt-262/lessons/day-12.md

 ## 4. Lab Time

-Looks like you need inspiration for Assignment 4!

 - Can any of the following sample code be refactored to take arguments from the command line?

 ### Miscellaneous Node-friendly Gists